lzguo25/CSC120-A2/reflection.md

 Use this file to record your reflection on this assignment.

 What worked, what didn't, what advice would you give someone taking this course in the future?

+As I worked through the assignment I was really confused.
+I wasn't sure which files to access at certain times, and I wasn't sure how much I was supposed to code for each object.
+I understood that each object needed attributes and methods, but I wasn't sure if I was implementing them correctly or if I had even understood the assignment at all.
+I think what worked for me was looking at the given code and trying to understand each function and method.
+It was also helpful to write and think in pseudocode, since it's been a while since I've coded in Python.
+What didn't work for me was trying to comprehend and make sure everything worked together.
+It was difficult for me to understand the relation of one file to the other, and I constantly found myself confused and rereading the instructions to see if there were any hints or advice.
+I finally got an idea on what I was supposed to do and where to start after seeking some help from a classmate.
+I would advice someone taking this course in the future to ask for help and ask for clarification.
+Even if you can't attend office hours and TA hours, ask classmates and work on it with your friends.
+Also, looking up resources such as what exactly object-oriented programming is and what an attribute and method is will help you gain more understanding of OOP, but also so you know what you should be doing for assignments.